tylerjwilk/pingcheck/README.md

 # pingcheck

+## Why
-bash script tool to monitor a network ip and alert when host is unreachable
+pingcheck is a bash script tool to monitor a network ip and alert when host is unreachable.
+My routers in my local area network need rebooted every so often.
+This tool can let you know what router needs rebooted.
+It can also be used for general network connectivity monitoring.

 ## Usage
 ```